Ashu0126/BrewBerry-Cafe-Ordering-System/README.md

 This program uses the `conio.h` library for some console-related functions.
 Keep in mind that the `conio.h` library is not a standard C library and might not be available on all systems.

 **Disclaimer**: This code is provided as a basic example and may not cover all real-world scenarios or best practices for software development.
 It's recommended to review and adapt the code to your needs before using it in any serious application.

-## Author

-This C program was written by Ashish.
-If you have any questions or suggestions, feel free to contact me at ashish.jaryal14@gmail.com.